Fader (song)

-"Fader" is the third single from the Australian indie rock band The Temper Trap from their debut album Conditions.
+"Fader" is the third single by the Australian indie rock band The Temper Trap from their debut album Conditions.

 The single was first released in Australia in July 2009, where it peaked at No. 85, marking the single highest and currently only placement in the Charts.
 It was also voted in at No. 21 in the 2009 Triple J Hottest 100.

 The single was released digitally in the UK on 4 January 2010 where it peaked at number 76 on the UK Singles Chart later that week.

 The song was featured in the 2010 Australian film Tomorrow, When the War Began and in the 2011 films The Roommate and Chalet Girl.
 The song was also featured in season 1 episode 6 of the hit US TV series The Vampire Diaries and in the video games MLB 11: The Show and Test Drive Unlimited 2.

 A 15-second sample of the song plays whenever Southern Cross Austereo's stations go off-air, usually during ad breaks.